BrickMMO/hubs/README.md

 # BrickMMO Hubs

-A collection of Python apps to control LEGO® EV3® and Spike® hubs for the BrickMMO Smart City.
+A collection of Python apps to control LEGO® EV3 and Spike hubs for the BrickMMO Smart City.

 ***